Curriculum Development in SHSS

 The deadline for proposals to be through all levels of unit review (department-CAS Curriculum Committee-Dean).
 This is also the deadline for catalog edits for pages not related to courses and programs, such as Overview and Faculty pages.

-The deadline for proposals to be through levels of university review (assessment-GECC/UCC/Grad Council).
+The deadline for proposals to be through levels of university review (assessment-GECC/UCC/SGS).

 Meeting this goal means that incoming students can start planning their coursework and plans of study based on accurate program and course information.